395t/review-assignments/_summaries/ulyanov2016instance_1.md

 paper: ulyanov2016instance
 # Please fill out info below
 author: rll2396
-score: 4
+score: 5
 ---

 TODO: Summarize the paper:
 * Core Idea

-    Instance normalization can help a feed-forward generator network achieve better performance at stylizing images.
+    Instance normalization can help simplify the task of stylizing images.

 * Context
     * Gatys et al. (2016) showed promising results for using CNNs for the task of image stylization